Branches

 _ => throw FormatException('Invalid')

-expression differs from switch
+};The syntax of a switch expression differs from switch statement syntax:

 - Cases do not start with the

-keyword. - A case body is a single expression instead of a series of statements.
+casekeyword. - A case body is a single expression instead of a series of statements.

 - Each case must have a body; there is no implicit fallthrough for empty cases.